andy-guttridge/memory-mixup/README.md

   <img src="readme_assets/permission-policy.png" alt="Permission policy header error screenshot">
 </p>

 This occurs because Google's Federated Learning of Cohorts (FLoC) tracking technology is disabled by default on Github Pages to protect user's privacy.
 This does not impact the functioning of the website.
-Further information about FLoC is available at:
+Further information about FLoC and this error is available at:

 [What is FLoC?](https://web.dev/floc/#do-websites-have-to-participate-and-share-information)

 [GitHub community post](https://github.community/t/i-have-no-idea-what-the-interest-cohort-is/179780)

 ## Deployment